mizjaggy18/S_Thyroid_Class/README.md

 # S_Thyroid_Class
-Classification of MGG smear to Normal and Abnormal (Thyroid Cancer) using DenseNet21
+Classification of MGG smear to c0-non-thyroid, c1-benign, and c2-malignant (Thyroid Cancer) using DenseNet21